lolz59/dong/README.md

 * Can use commands on all players instead of a certain target
 * Serversided commands on other players such as `;ff (plr)` and `;give (item) (plr)`

-Script is not available publicly because its paid, but commands are in the file caled ``premiumcmds.lua``
+Script is not available publicly because its paid